UA-Libraries-Research-Data-Services/EDirectChemInfo/README.md

 ## Getting Help within an e-utility application

-I generally refer to the official [Entrez Programming Utilities Help](https://www.ncbi.nlm.nih.gov/books/NBK25501/) or the [NIH NLM E-Utilities Documentation](https://dataguide.nlm.nih.gov/eutilities/utilities.html), however for a quick reference or reminder of the proper syntax, the `-help` option is useful.
-Here is an example with with `einfo` application:
+I generally refer to the official [Entrez Programming Utilities Help Document](https://www.ncbi.nlm.nih.gov/books/NBK25501/) or the [NIH NLM E-Utilities Documentation](https://dataguide.nlm.nih.gov/eutilities/utilities.html), however for a quick reference or reminder of the proper syntax, the `-help` option is useful.
+Here is an example with the `einfo` application:

 ```console